Ricks-Lab/gpu-utils/README.md

 ## amdgpu-monitor
 A utility to give the current state of all compatible GPUs.
 The default behavior is to just output relevant parameters.
-With the *--loop* option, a table of relevant paramters will be continuously updated.
+With the *--loop* option, a table of relevant parameters will be continuously updated in the current window.
+With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.

 ## Development plans
-* Enhance monitor tool with GTK GUI.
+* Enhance formatting Gtk monitor tool.
+* Need to figure out how to left justify text in a Gtk label.
 * Develop a tool to customize GPU settings including p-state details.
 * Develop a startup utility to initialize GPU settings at boot up.